-Figure 3: Atlantic City Casino Parking Fee per 100 Parking Spaces January 2005 to March 2015
+Figure 3: Atlantic City Casino Parking Fee per 100 Parking Spaces January 2005 to June 2015

 Figure 4 shows the year over year change in the Atlantic City Casino Parking Fee per 100 parking spaces for the prior 12 months.
 Following the closures of the final three properties in September of 2014, significant gains were seen in revenue when examining the tax on a per parking space basis.
-Double-digit gains were realized in March 2015 (12%), and three of the past six months (to include October 2014 and January 2015).
+Double-digit gains were realized in each of the past four months (March 2015 through June 2015), and six of the past twelve months (to include October 2014 and January 2015 in addition to the past four months).
 Per property performance has increased on average for each month during the past ten months, dating back to the final casino closures of 2014.
 Clearly not all of the business previously captured by the Atlantic Club, Showboat, Revel and Trump Plaza was lost from the Atlantic City region, results that are in keeping with recently reported figures for gaming revenue in Atlantic City on a per property basis.

-Figure 4: Year over Year (YoY) Change in the Atlantic City Casino Parking Fee per 100 Parking Spaces, April 2014 to March 2015
+Figure 4: Year over Year (YoY) Change in the Atlantic City Casino Parking Fee per 100 Parking Spaces, July 2014 to June 2015